justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/store-setup-overview/README.md

 ## Integrating your Commerce Instance with External Resources

 Liferay Commerce has the ability to integrate with external resources such as Saleforce, Talend, and CRMs.
-To learn more, see the following articles
+To learn more, see the following articles:

 1. Salesforce
 1. ERP